What is Microsoft 365 [Office 365]?

 - Business analytics tools.

-There is no single way to configure Office 365 to facilitate good recordkeeping.
+There is no single way to configure Microsoft 365 to facilitate good recordkeeping.

-Public offices should consider their recordkeeping requirements and the Office 365 features and functionality when making decisions on how it will be configured and used.
-We recommend documentation of any Office 365 configuration settings or policies implemented.
+Public offices should consider their recordkeeping requirements and the Microsoft 365 features and functionality when making decisions on how it will be configured and used.
+We recommend documentation of any Microsoft 365 configuration settings or policies implemented.

-In order to manage records created in the Office 365 environment in place, public offices should understand the functionalities available in the Office 365 environment and decide whether to:
+In order to manage records created in the Microsoft 365 environment in place, public offices should understand the functionalities available in the Office 365 environment and decide whether to:

 - implement third-party software or APIs to extend the features and functionality of available security and compliance tools